What does a design protection cover?

 How much does it cost to register a design?

 The actual fee is between DKK 1,000 and 5,000, depending on the number of countries covered by the application.
-Our consulting fee varies depending on how complex the matter is, but our extensive experience typically enables us to handle cases quickly.
-You are very welcome to contact us to talk about your situation and to get a quote.
+Our consulting fee is fixed, please contact us to get a quote.

 What do you do if you discover that your design has been copied?